wasiur/wasiur.github.io/Miscellanea/README.md

 ## News
+1. The [Infectitious Diseases Institute](https://idi.osu.edu/) did a nice story a while ago.
+Read it [here](https://idi.osu.edu/news-articles/far-from-trivial).
-1. SIAM MDS Mini-symposium on Probabilistic and Topological Methods for Biological Data going virtual.
+2. SIAM MDS Mini-symposium on Probabilistic and Topological Methods for Biological Data going virtual.
 More details [here](https://wasiur.github.io/MDS2020/mds2020.html).
 It is a two-part mini-symposium that I am jointly organizing with Veronica Ciocanel.
 Details on the topology session available [here](https://wasiur.github.io/MDS2020/MS25.html), and the probability session, [here](https://wasiur.github.io/MDS2020/MS10.html).

-2. Named as a President's Postdoctoral Scholar (2019 cohort).
+3. Named as a President's Postdoctoral Scholar (2019 cohort).
 Read [here](https://research.osu.edu/ppsp/ppsp-participants/).
-3. Best-in-Session Presentation Award, IEEE INFOCOM, 2018.
+4. Best-in-Session Presentation Award, IEEE INFOCOM, 2018.

 ## Professional Service
 ### Referee
 1. Journal of Mathematical Biology
 2. PLOS ONE
+3. Journal of Chemical Physics
+4. Journal of Mathematics in Industry
-3. IEEE Transactions on Automatic Control
+5. IEEE Transactions on Automatic Control
-4. IEEE Transactions on Networking
+6. IEEE Transactions on Networking
+7. IEEE Transactions on Control of Network Systems
+8. Journal of Scientific Research

 ## On the Internet